tejaskamtam/OpenQuant/README.md

 # OpenQuant

 An open-source one-stop shop for quantitative finance tools including modeling, fundamental/technical analysis, backtesting, options pricing, and forecasting.
+Includes the PyPi package, QuantPyML.
 A work in progress.